StevenMDixon/piBroadCast/development_log.md

 The answer, I am just going to run it with the server All config setup can be done through the server, and I expect it to be running at all times.
 I will just create a call back that runs every so often and calls the scheduler as a sub process.
 I have the scheduler only set to create schedules for a 7 day period and it should not run over itself.

+### vlc freezing

+Randomly vlc would just stop playing when trying to move onto the next item in the playlist, it took a long time to diagnose this because of the infrequency of the issue.
+It turns out the issue was with the external drive and how it was connected to the pi.
+I had it connected via the old school usb ports and this was causing some latency when retrieving the files.